 Disciples and missionaries.

-- Pray: Luke shows us that before making an important decision in life we must pray.
+1)Pray.
+Luke shows us that before making an important decision in life we must pray.
 I’ll never get tired of repeating this because during our lives we will have to make important decisions and every decision has its risks, especially when we must choose our vocation or our life companion.
-If you’re still not married and you know your calling is to be married, it would be a good idea to start praying and asking the Holy Spirit to show you who the person that God has chosen for your life is.
+If you’re still not married and you know your calling is to be married, it would be a good idea to start praying and ask the Holy Spirit to show you who the person that God has chosen for your life is.
 And if you have chosen a religious vocation, it’s good to start praying to God to show you who’s going to accompany you in that mission.
-That’s why it is important to take your time, get some distance, look hard and pray.
-After that, decide and chose.
+That’s why it is important to take your time, take some distance, look hard, and pray.
+After that, decide and choose.

 God bless you in the name of the Father, of the Son and of the Holy Spirit.